-Bass players often stay in the background and are out of the spotlight.
-We can go as far as saying that most of the time, they are undervalued or brushed aside.
-That is true if you’re listening to anything but funk or soul!
+Bass players often stay in the background and remain out of the spotlight.
+We could even say that, most of the time, they are undervalued or overlooked.
+But that’s only true if you’re listening to anything but funk or soul!

-The bass is one of the most important instruments in an ensemble.
-It is the backbone of every song you ever listened to.
-It is the instrument that you dance to.
-The bass is the driving force behind all the groovy songs you like.
+The bass is one of the most important instruments in any ensemble.
+It’s the backbone of every song you’ve ever listened to.
+It’s the instrument you dance to.
+The bass drives all the groovy songs you love.

-As the legendary soul session bass player, Carol Kaye once said “The bass is the foundation,” and “Whatever you play puts a framework around the rest of the music.”
-This sums up well what is the bass’s role and how important it is.
+As the legendary soul session bass player Carol Kaye once said, “The bass is the foundation,” and “Whatever you play puts a framework around the rest of the music.”
+This perfectly sums up the bass’s role and how important it is.

-In soul music, the bass is not overlooked or undervalued at all.
-Among other styles, soul and funk are the two bass-heavy genres.
-The bass lines are the main parts and driving forces behind the songs.
+In soul music, the bass is neither overlooked nor undervalued.
+Among all genres, soul and funk are two of the most bass-heavy styles.
+The bass lines are the core and driving force behind the songs.

-We know that it is hard to come up with only 10 songs that define this style, but we tried to gather the 10 MUST-KNOW Soul and Funk Bass Lines of All Time, in no particular order.
+We know it’s tough to narrow it down to just 10 songs that define this style, but we’ve put together the 10 MUST-KNOW Soul and Funk Bass Lines of All Time, in no particular order.

 1. The Jackson 5 - I Want You Back